Let Your Spirit Come Alive

 Tucson Area Attractions

 Come discover how wonderful Arizona living can be!
-From mountains in every direction to jaw-dropping sunsets, you’ll enjoy the sunshine 286+ days of the year and the fresh air.
-You’ll be surprised at all the events in the Tucson area.
+From mountains in every direction to jaw-dropping sunsets, you’ll enjoy the sunshine 280+ days of the year and the fresh air.
+You’ll be surprised at all there is to do in the Tucson area.

 The Desert Gold Diggers Club offers an opportunity to explore one of the many areas said to contain gold in the Arizona Desert.
 Either pan for gold directly from a water source or rake and sweep the earth to try and find a prize nugget.